 There are a few important things to remember when you head out on a fishing charter.
 Bring sunscreen, as the reflection off the water will burn you twice as fast as on the beach.
 Bring Dramamine too, as you wouldn’t want to spend your day seasick.
 And always tip the first mate, just as you would your server at a restaurant.
 Speaking of edibles: it’s always a good idea to call ahead before your charter trip, to see what options are available for taking your catch home at the end of the day.
 Many charters will clean and pack your fish for you, so it’s ready to grill when you get home!

 Get the Kids into It

 While you can always entice children to cast a line at a fishing pier, or in the surf, why not make it extra-special for them so they’ll grow to have a lifetime love of fishing?
-You can have an amazing boat trip for the entire family (fishing included) when you book a customized trip with Family Adventure Tours on Hatteras.
+You can have an amazing boat trip for the entire family (fishing included) when you book a customized trip with Family Water Adventures on Hatteras.
 Captain Tami will take you on whatever type of tour your family would like, since every trip is personalized to suit your group.
 You can hunt for seashells (she knows all the best places), go clamming, and teach the kids to fish.
 You can even learn what it’s like to be a commercial fisherman and set nets to catch fish and crabs.
-Your family will love fishing forever, after their trip with Family Adventure Tours!
+Your family will love fishing forever, after their trip with Family Water Adventures!

 The fish you’ll catch in the Outer Banks depends greatly on your location and the time of year.
 Surf and pier fishing will land Spanish mackerel, bluefish, flounder, and croaker, while offshore anglers will likely catch marlin, sailfish, yellowfin tuna, and mahi-mahi.
 Don’t forget about shellfish!
 In winter there are bay scallops and oysters, in summer, shrimp and soft crabs, and in late fall, clams.
 So many delicious things to catch!